aariops/community-radio/README.md

 # Community Radio Data Sets

-This repo is under construction.
+This repo is under construction. :construction:

-It will gather data sets about community radio and other types of grassroots audio content.
+It will gather data sets about community radio and other types of grassroots audio content. :radio:
 I'll try to keep it as comprehensive as possible.

+As these are open data sets, feel free to complete them with valid information.
+By submitting your work into these data sets, you agree with the terms of the license.

 ## Licensing: